gaurav210233/simple-hyprland/docs/getting-started/installation_Hypr.md

     Some default keybindings to keep handy:
     * `SUPER + C`: Kill the active window
     * `SUPER + M`: Quit hyprland (but why would you want to?)

+* How to access the web(this tutorial), open kitty and launch Firefox with `firefox`

 4. Add the necessary environment variables to your `hyprland.conf`.
     *